Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

-### 🚧 Work In Progress
-This page is under construction, thanks for your patience!

 ### IDBac Database Depositions
-Click on the step for links to the required tools/pages.
+Click on a step for links to the required tools/pages.

 **IDBac workflows require a mzML file format.
 For guidance on how to convert raw data or mzXML to mzML, see the 'Start Here' tabs to the left.*